How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Q: What's the difference between Ed25519 and RSA?

-Ed25519 uses elliptic curve cryptography and produces shorter, faster keys with equivalent or better security than RSA-4096.
-Use Ed25519 unless you're working with legacy systems that don't support it.
+Ed25519 uses elliptic curve cryptography — shorter keys, faster operations, equivalent or better security than RSA-4096.
+Use Ed25519 unless you're working with systems old enough to not support it.

 Q: Do I need one SSH key per computer or per GitHub account?

-One key per computer is the standard approach.
-Generate a separate key on each machine and add each one to GitHub.
-This way you can revoke access from a specific machine without affecting others.
+One key per computer is standard.
+Generate a separate key on each machine and add each to GitHub.
+That way you can revoke access from a specific machine without affecting others.

 Q: Is a passphrase required?

-No, but it's strongly recommended.
-Without a passphrase, anyone who gets access to your private key file can authenticate as you.
-The SSH agent means you only type the passphrase once per session, so the security benefit far outweighs the minor inconvenience.
+No, but I strongly recommend one.
+Without it, anyone who gets your key file can authenticate as you.
+With the SSH agent, you type the passphrase once per session — the security benefit far outweighs the minor hassle.

 Q: My SSH test fails with "Permission denied (publickey)".
 What do I do?

-Run ssh -vT [email protected] to get verbose output.
-Common causes include: the key not being added to the SSH agent (ssh-add), the wrong key on file in GitHub, or a firewall blocking port 22.
-For the firewall case, try SSH over HTTPS port 443 by adding Port 443 and Hostname ssh.github.com to your ~/.ssh/config for the github.com host.
+Run ssh -vT [email protected] for verbose output.
+Common causes: key not added to the agent (ssh-add), wrong key registered on GitHub, or a firewall blocking port 22.
+For the firewall case, try SSH over HTTPS port 443 by adding Port 443 and Hostname ssh.github.com to your ~/.ssh/config.

 Yes.
 Copy the same public key to each service.
-You can also generate service-specific keys and use ~/.ssh/config to route each host to the correct key — useful if you want to revoke access to one service independently.
+Or generate service-specific keys and use ~/.ssh/config to route each host to the right key — handy if you want to revoke one service independently.

 Q: How do I rotate or revoke a key?

-Delete the key from GitHub under Settings → SSH and GPG keys, then delete the local key files (~/.ssh/id_ed25519 and ~/.ssh/id_ed25519.pub) and generate a new pair.
-There is no built-in expiry mechanism for SSH keys, so periodic rotation is a good security hygiene practice.
+Delete the key from GitHub under Settings → SSH and GPG keys, delete the local files (~/.ssh/id_ed25519 and ~/.ssh/id_ed25519.pub), and generate a fresh pair.
+SSH keys don't have built-in expiry, so periodic rotation is good security hygiene.

-Q: Will SSH keys work in GitHub Actions or CI/CD?
+Q: Will SSH keys work in GitHub Actions?

 Yes.
-For CI/CD, you typically add the private key as a secret environment variable and configure the SSH agent in your pipeline steps.
-GitHub Actions also offers its own GITHUB_TOKEN for repository operations, which is often simpler for pure automation use cases.
+Add the private key as a secret and configure the agent in your pipeline.
+GitHub Actions also has its own GITHUB_TOKEN for repo operations, which is usually simpler for pure automation.

-SSH key authentication is one of those one-time setup tasks that pays ongoing dividends.
-Once it's in place, the authentication friction of daily Git work disappears entirely — and your credentials stay more secure than any password-based method.
-Set it up once per machine and forget about it.
+SSH key setup is one of those one-time tasks that pays off every single day.
+Once it's in place, the auth friction of daily Git work just disappears — and your credentials are way more secure than any password.
+Set it up once per machine and never think about it again.